 - There is a distinction in personal injury law between economic and non-economic damages.
 The former type of damages includes objective losses like medical bills, property damage, and lost wages.
 The latter includes more subjective losses like pain and suffering, loss of consortium, and loss of enjoyment of life.

-- Note, though, that non-economic damages are more likely to be granted in a personal injury claim when there is a physical injury and: (1) the injury results in permanent disfigurement or long-term loss of function; (2) medical expenses are high; (3) injuries can be verified by x-rays, lab tests, or other objective criteria; or, (4) recovery was difficult and/or took a long time.
+- Note, though, that non-economic damages are more likely in a personal injury claim when there is a physical injury and: (1) the injury results in permanent disfigurement or long-term loss of function; (2) medical expenses are high; (3) injuries are verifiable by x-rays, lab tests, or other objective criteria; or, (4) recovery was difficult and/or took a long time.

 - See, for example, California Civil Jury Instructions (CACI) 3905A.
 See also Johnson v.
 Monsanto, Co. (. , 2020)